-- The ability of the Company to continue as a going concern; - The ability of the Company to maintain its cash resources; - The ability of the Company to meet all of its obligations, including those under the Facility Agreement; - The risks related to the various legal claims against the Company or its subsidiaries; - Changing governmental policies, social instability and other political, economic or diplomatic developments in the countries in which the Company operates; - Changes in taxation policies, taxation laws and interpretations thereof; - Commodity price and foreign exchange rate risk; and - Changes in environmental regulations and legislations.
+- The ability of the Company to continue as a going concern; - The ability of the Company to maintain its cash resources; - The ability of the Company to meet all of its obligations, including those under the facility agreement; - The risks related to the various legal claims against the Company or its subsidiaries; - Changing governmental policies, social instability and other political, economic or diplomatic developments in the countries in which the Company operates; - · Changes in taxation policies, taxation laws and interpretations thereof; - Commodity price and foreign exchange rate risk; and - Changes in environmental regulations and legislations.

-Additional information related to the Company and its identified risks is included in the Company's AIF for the year ended March 31, 2018 available on SEDAR at www.sedar.com.
+Additional information related to the Company and its identified risks is included in the Company's Annual Information Form for the year ended March 31, 2018 available on SEDAR at www.sedar.com.

-A complete description of the potential effects of the Company's contingencies on the Company as at March 31, 2020 are described in Note 22 of the consolidated financial statements for the year ended March 31, 2020.
+For a complete description of the potential effects of the Company's contingencies on the Company, refer to Note 21 of the consolidated financial statements for the year ended March 31, 2021.